nanobox-quickstarts/nanobox-middleman/README.md

 # cd into the middleman app
 cd nanobox-middleman

-# build the runtime, skip code compile
-nanobox build --skip-compile

-# deploy the runtime to the dev environment
+# start the dev environment
-nanobox dev deploy
+nanobox dev start

 # add a convenient way to access your app from the browser
 nanobox dev dns add middleman.nanobox.dev